VA Form Builder: A No-Code Tool to Digitize Veteran Forms at Scale

 • CMS platform limitations and third-party dependencies

-• Complexity in guiding non-designers through flow logic and conditional inputs
+• Complexity in guiding non-designers through form best practices and flow logic with conditional inputs

 • Limited availability of usability testing opportunities

-• Despite meeting success criteria, funding for continuation was not renewed, so we ensured handoff documentation was future-ready
+• Despite meeting the success criteria, funding for continuation was not renewed, so the team ensured documentation was robust enough for a future team to own and adapt this tool

 Wins